 REQUIREMENTS FOR MAJOR A B.S. in neuroscience requires a total of 64 credit hours of interdisciplinary coursework.
 General science requirements comprise 34 credit hours, while core requirements comprise 30 credit hours.

-REQUIREMENTS FOR MINOR A minimum of 25 credit hours of coursework must be completed for a minor in neuroscience.
-A minimum grade-point average of 2.00 in psychology courses must be achieved, and courses taken on a credit/no credit basis may not be used for the minor.
+REQUIREMENTS FOR MINOR A minimum of 24 credit hours of coursework must be completed for a minor in neuroscience.
+A minimum GPA of 2.0 in psychology courses must be achieved, and courses taken on a credit/no credit basis may not be used for the minor.

 CAREER OPTIONS: There are many career paths available to students interested in neuroscience or related fields and a few are listed below: